Before submitting a proposal, grant-seekers must secure the approval of their department chair, the dean of faculty and the business office.

 If identified, you and/or your department chair should discuss any costs with the dean of faculty at least one week before the routing sheet is circulated.
 This will ensure that the College can plan to support your proposed research.

-A set of HMC “must-knows” has been prepared to help you with the grant application process.
+A set of College “must-knows” has been prepared to help you with the grant application process.

 Knowing certain financial rates will assist you in preparing your proposal budget.